D&D 5e - Questionable Arcana - Mundane and Magical Makings: An Alternative Crafting System for 5th Edition

 When crafting magical items, magic users participating in the imbuing process do not need to have proficiency in the artisan's tools.
 However, if they are proficient in the tools, they may add their proficiency roll multiplied by 5 to the imbuing process at the end of an 8 hour session.

 An apprentice participating in the crafting process who is not proficient in the tools required can eventually gain proficiency.
 Once an apprentice has contributed 500 GP worth of crafting contributions using a single set of artisan's tools, they gain proficiency in those tools.
 An apprentice only gains proficiency progress when assisting in the crafting of mundane items.
-Progress contributed by imbuing does not count towards proficiency skill progression.
-The location bonus also does not contribute to an artisan's skill progression.
+Crafting progress gained while creating artwork is also counted, however a different set of crafting rules are used in the artwork creation process.
+Contributions provided by imbuing a magical item do not count towards the initial process of gaining tool proficiency.

 Over time, as an artisan hones their skills, they can eventually become an expert at their craft.
-Once the artisan has contributed 10,000 GP worth of progress using a single set of tools, they've achieved expertise in those tools.
+Once the artisan has contributed 15,000 GP worth of progress using a single set of tools, they've achieved expertise in those tools.
 Expertise allows the artisan to roll an additional proficiency die when using said tools.
-All individual crafting progress requiring that tool counts towards the 10,000 GP total, including imbuing magical items.
-The location bonus does not contribute to an artisan's skill progression.
+All crafting progress utilizing a tool the artisan is proficient with, including creating artwork and imbuing magical items, counts towards the 15,000 GP total.

-As an example: if four artisans were building a plate mail and there was one expert artisan, one proficient artisan, and two apprentices; the daily GP progress formula would be as follows:
+As an example: if four artisans were building a plate mail and there was one expert artisan(PC level 4), one proficient artisan(PC level 3), and two apprentices(PC Level 3); the daily GP progress formula would be as follows:

 [5 + 2d4 * 5](Expert Artisan) + [5+1d4 * 5](Proficient Artisan) + 5(Apprentice Artisan) + 5(Apprentice Artisan) +10(Location Bonus) = 20 + 3d4 * 5(37.5 Average) + 10 = ~67.5 GP/day